uhh-lt/SCoT/installationGuide.md

 # Installation Guide

 This guide is designed to help you run SCoT on your own server or local machine.
-You can either run it in Docker or just plain directly on your computer.
+You can either run it in Docker or just directly on your computer.

 ## Installation with Docker
 Just clone the repository from GitHub.
 In the SCoT/ directory type
 ```
 $ docker-compose up
 ```
-into your console and the whole things should be running.
+into your console and the whole thing should be running.

 ## Configuring the Database with Docker
 For test purposes you can use the dump.sql in the db/ directory as your database.